Good dental hygiene is one of the most important yet overlooked aspects today.

 8. Floss regularly.

 Why should you floss?

-Another important aspect of the everyday care of your teeth is to floss your teeth at least once a day (which is sufficient for maintaining a good oral health care routine).
-Flossing removes:
+Another important aspect of the everyday care of your teeth is to floss your teeth at least once a day.

-- Flossing every day is a sure-shot way to ensuring minimal chances of gingivitis, tooth decay or tooth loss.
+Flossing daily is a sure-shot way to ensure minimal chances of gingivitis, tooth decay or tooth loss.